 As a FTC approved Children’s Online Privacy Protection Act (COPPA) Safe Harbor, PRIVO recognized the technological challenges that getting verifiable parental consent can present.
-So, PRIVO created a suite of online technology services, collectively called the PRIVO-Lock system, that simplifies the process of creating user accounts, logging into those accounts, and, where the user may be a child, securing verifiable parental consent.
-The PRIVO-Lock system is the backbone to the PRIVO iD.
-You may see the PRIVO seal and/or the ability to sign up or sign in with a PRIVO iD on a PRIVO-Lock enabled online service.
-This indicates that the online service is a member of the PRIVO-Lock technology, but it is not operated by PRIVO.
-In some cases, an online service may be using PRIVO-Lock (or portion thereof) without offering the opportunity to sign up for or sign in with a PRIVO iD.
+So, PRIVO created a suite of online technology services, collectively called the PRIVO iD Platform, AKA PRIVO-Lock system, that simplifies the process of creating user accounts, logging into those accounts, and, where the user may be a child, securing verifiable parental consent.
+The PRIVO iD Platform is the backbone to the PRIVO iD.
+You may see the PRIVO seal and/or the ability to sign up or sign in with a PRIVO iD on a PRIVO iD Platform enabled online service.
+This indicates that the online service is a customer to the PRIVO iD Platform, but it is not operated by PRIVO.
+In some cases, an online service may be using the PRIVO iD Platform (or portion thereof) without offering the opportunity to sign up for or sign in with a PRIVO iD.

-Note: PRIVO-Lock enabled properties may or may not be specific to children’s online services and may be used by people of all ages, especially when there is a need for delegated consent management.
+Note: PRIVO iD enabled properties may or may not be specific to children’s online services and may be used by people of all ages, especially when there is a need for delegated consent management.